nastyastavitskaya/react-dog-ranking/README.md

-# See how my favourite dog breeds popularity rank changed for the last few years!
+# Here you can check the popularity rank of 6 of my favorite dogs.

 Project build on React, with styled-components and Highcharts.